 Now for this group, it's a simple case of them not getting their priorities straight.
 So, I'll just leave them where they are for now.

 On the other hand, there's another group of so-called “bootstrapped” entrepreneurs who are hard-wired to be thrifty.
-This is the category I belong to, and if you are like me, you should be mindful of not falling into the Bootstrap Trap.
+This is the category I belong to, and if you are like me, you should be mindful of not falling into this Bootstrap Trap.

 Here is how it goes: